 Under the guidance of UXDA's art director, a team of designers took part in creating the banking design’s concept development.
 In order to achieve the key design, the team needed multiple sessions of brainstorming, benchmarking and examinations of a wide range of banking user interface elements and solutions.

 This phase took a week, during which the financial app design idea went through many transformations and became very different from its initial version.
 The design process continued until the best possible outcome was reached.

 Step 9.
-Create proof of concept
+Create Proof of Concept

-Our goal was to prepare a concept of a banking UX design displaying the implementation of the most important and basic user scenarios.
+Our goal was to prepare a concept of a visually stunning banking UX design displaying the implementation of the most important and basic user scenarios.
 A total amount of 30 screens were prepared and integrated into a clickable InVision prototype.
 Also, a motion design video was created specially for this digital banking case study.

 In this scenario users can view their transaction history by selecting an account.
 During this task, they will see only each transaction’s most essential data, the amount and who received the funds.

 When looking through the list of transactions, we can see a date that is located at the lower part of the screen.
 This also works as a filter.
 After the user clicks on it, it's possible to choose a time period for the transactions or array transactions, based on chosen criteria.

 To see more specific information, such as the time when a transaction occurred, its ID number, location, and previous deals with the same recipient, the user just needs to click directly on the transaction.

 For many people, the basic information of the funds available and the transaction history are the most important scenarios.
 However, some users need to make a more thorough analysis of their funds’ movement.

 To accommodate this need we created a section for statistical data, forecast and settings that can be viewed by clicking on the bank balance.
 Then the user can choose the category of data and time frame that they would like to see.